Symptoms of Depression in Children

 Children who are depressed may have the same symptoms as adults.
 But adults may believe that these symptoms are normal in children.
 Some signs that may alert adults that children are depressed include:

-- Being grouchy and crying for no reason you can see.
+- Being irritable and crying for no reason you can see.

 - Doing poorly in school or refusing to go to school.

 - Paying little attention to how they look.

 - Having behavior problems such as temper tantrums, becoming sexually active, or using alcohol or illegal drugs.

 - Not getting along well with parents.
 Children who are depressed may avoid hugs and other signs of affection from their parents.

 - Physical complaints such as headache or stomachache with no cause you can see.

 |Primary Medical Reviewer||John Pope, MD - Pediatrics|

 |Specialist Medical Reviewer||David A. Axelson, MD - Child and Adolescent Psychiatry|